Thread Art in the Round

 Temari has a long and symbolic history.

 The art of temari comes from simple beginnings.
 As Buddhist missionaries traveled east from India through China and Korea to Japan, they spread religious beliefs and culture.
-The Japanese craft of stitching temari balls is said to have its origins from kemari (football) brought to Japan from China about 1400 years ago.
+The Japanese craft of stitching temari balls is said to have its origins in kemari (football), brought to Japan from China about 1400 years ago.

 Temari is a craft of recycling and you’ll find the few supplies that you need to purchase are very inexpensive.
 You’ll need a darner needle, a bit of soft yarn, some thread for wrapping the ball, and craft thread or pearl cotton embroidery thread for stitching the design.